techdivision/import-docs/pages/06.framework/05.plug-ins/docs.38.md

 ##### Global Data

 Load's the global data, necessary for the import process from the database and add's it to the registry, so that every plugin can access it.
-This

-The configuration has to be like
+You can find a more detailed exaplanation of the plugin in the section above.
+The configuration simply has to look like

 ```json
 {